jordanofoster/ntu-obsidian-notes/ITEC20267 - Adv. Networking/Lecture 17 - Security in Distributed Systems.md

 ## Distributed Systems and Coordinated Resource Clustering

 In contrast to the decentralised model of P2P systems, there are a multitude of distributed systems where interactions across resources and services are orchestrated using various coordination mechanisms; all of which provide the illusion of a logically centralised/coordinated system/service.
 This coordination can be in the following forms:
+- Scheduler/resource manager
+- Discrete coordinator
+- Coordination group

+These include ordering in time (causality) or varied precedence order across transactions in the distributed system.